Abdülmecid I: Oriental Crisis

+Tanzimat reforms

+Like his father, Abdülmecid was an advocate of reforms and was lucky enough to have the support of progressive viziers such as Mustafa Reşit Pasha, Mehmet Emin Âli Pasha and Fuad Pasha.
+Abdülmecid was also the first sultan to listen directly to the public's complaints on special reception days, which were usually held every Friday.
+Abdülmecid toured the empire's territories to see in person how the Tanzimat reforms were being applied.
+He travelled to İzmit, Mudanya, Bursa, Gallipoli, Çanakkale, Lemnos, Lesbos and Chios in 1844 and toured the Balkan provinces in 1846.
+In compliance with his father's express instructions, Abdülmecid immediately carried out the reforms to which Mahmud II had devoted himself.
+On 3 November 1839, the Edict of Gülhane, also known as Tanzimat Fermanı, was proclaimed, consolidating and enforcing these reforms.

-In compliance with his father's express instructions, Abdulmejid immediately carried out the reforms to which Mahmud II had devoted himself.
-In November 1839 an edict known as the Hatt-ı Șerif of Gülhane, also known as Tanzimat Fermanı was proclaimed, consolidating and enforcing these reforms.
-The edict was supplemented at the close of the Crimean War by a similar statute issued in February 1856, named the Ottoman Reform Edict of 1856 (Islâhat Hatt-ı Hümâyûnu).
-By these enactments it was provided that all classes of the sultan's subjects should have their lives and property protected; that taxes should be fairly imposed and justice impartially administered; and that all should have full religious liberty and equal civil rights.
+By these enactments it was provided that the sultan's subjects of all classes should have their lives and property protected; that taxes should be fairly imposed and justice impartially administered; and that all should have full religious liberty and equal civil rights.
 The scheme met with strong opposition from the Muslim governing classes and the ulema, or religious authorities, and was only partially implemented, especially in the more remote parts of the empire.
 More than one conspiracy was formed against the sultan's life on account of it.

-Among measures promoted by Abdulmejid were: